rfay/ddev-from-beginning/slides/presentation.md

 ---

-## Pulling from and Pushing to Hosting/Production
+## 🚚 Pulling from and Pushing to Hosting/Production

+Sync your local and remote environments with ease. 🔄

-- Use any familiar tool for deployment (rsync, git, etc.)
+- Use any familiar tool for deployment (rsync, git, etc.) 🔄
 - Hosting integrations allow `ddev pull <integration>` and `ddev push <integration>`
 - Or use DDEV's import/export and snapshot features to synchronize databases and files between local and remote environments.

 ---

-## DDEV Troubleshooting Clinic
+## 🛠️ DDEV Troubleshooting Clinic

+Tips for solving common **DDEV** issues. 🩺

-- Common issues and how to resolve them
+- Common issues and how to resolve them 🛠️
 - Debugging tips and commands
 - Community resources and support channels
 - Example: `ddev logs`, `ddev describe`, `ddev utility dockercheck`, `ddev utility diagnose`

 ---

-## DDEV Add-on Creation Deep Dive
+## 🧩 DDEV Add-on Creation Deep Dive

+Build your own **DDEV add-ons** for custom needs! 🛠️

-- How to create and publish custom add-ons
+- How to create and publish custom add-ons 🛠️
 - Structure and configuration of add-ons
 - Best practices for maintainability
 - Example: Creating a Redis add-on

 ---

-## Using Web Extra Daemons
+## ⚙️ Using Web Extra Daemons

+Run background services easily inside **DDEV**. ⚙️

 - Running additional background services in DDEV with `web_extra_daemons`
 - Use cases: queue workers, cron jobs, etc.

 ---

-## Custom Docker Compose and Extra Services
+## 🐳 Custom Docker Compose and Extra Services

+Add extra services with custom Docker Compose files. 🐳

 - Done less these days since there are so many add-ons
 - Extending DDEV with custom Docker Compose files